basecamp/easymon/README.md

 ```
 Easymon::Repository.add("Application Database", Easymon::ActiveRecordCheck.new(ActiveRecord::Base.connection))
 ```
+This will register a check called "application-database" for use.

+Next, add `mount Easymon::Engine => "/up"` to your `config/routes.rb`.
-This will register a check called "application-database", and run it when you visit "`/up/application-database`" or as a part of your overall checklist at "`/up`".
+When you visit `/up/application-database` or as a part of your overall checklist at `/up`.